 After training is completed, the networks are deployed into the field for “inference” — classifying data to “infer” a result.
 Here too, GPUs — and their parallel computing capabilities — offer benefits, where they run billions of computations based on the trained network to identify known patterns or objects.

 You can see how these models and applications will just get smarter, faster and more accurate.
-Training will get less cumbersome, and inference will bring new applications to every aspect of our lives.
+Inference will bring new applications to every aspect of our lives.
 It seems the same admonition applies to AI as it does to our youth — don’t be a fool, stay in school.
 Inference awaits.

 To learn more, check out NVIDIA’s inference solutions for the data center, self-driving cars, video analytics and more.
-Or to learn more about the evolution of AI into deep learning, tune into the AI Podcast for an in-depth interview with NVIDIA’s own Will Ramey.
+Or to learn more about the evolution of AI into deep learning, tune into the AI Podcast for an in-depth interview with NVIDIA’s Will Ramey.